-Happiness lies with setting yourself realistic goals.
-Because if you constantly set objectives that are too ambitious, you'll always feel like a failure.
+Happiness lies in setting yourself realistic goals.
+Because if you set objectives that are too ambitious, you'll always feel like a failure.
 Sit down and write three achievable goals to tackle in the next six months.
-It might be that you want to improve your design skills and take an online course, or you may just want to update your website.
+It might be that you want to improve your design skills and take an online course, or you may want to update your website.

-When you tick things off, you'll feel amazing for doing something positive and, even better, you'll feel as though you're in control and improving.
+When you tick things off, you'll feel fantastic for doing something positive and, even better, you'll feel as though you're in control and improving.

 4. Cherish downtime and loved ones